 To increase environmental protection, the raw material needs to be changed from fossil fuels to renewable energy.

 Renewable energy includes solar, wind, hydropower, geothermal and biomass.
 The start of fixed-price purchase guarantee systems has encouraged a rapid transition to electric energy.
-There are also high expectations regarding the use of materials such as biomass and plastic waste as a raw material for generating hydrogen.

 Biomass includes resources from livestock, forestry, food and sewage sludge.
 Forestry resources are also used as a raw material for biomass power generation, but there are issues in terms of obtaining and collecting the biomass, as well as high costs.